Detailed Action

 wherein each generated second-type token comprises an area code data as a further token element, wherein the area code data represents one predefined geographic region of the electronic payment transaction system,

-wherein each electronic second-type token further comprises a time data as further token element, wherein an automated transmitting of the electronic second-type token to the service provider unit is initiable based on the time data and/or the area code data.
+wherein each electronic second-type token further comprises a time data as further token element, wherein an automated transmitting of the electronic second-type token to a service provider unit is initiable based on the time data and/or the area code data.

 Claim 8 recites the following underlined claim elements as abstract ideas while the non-underlined claim elements recite additional elements according to MPEP 2106.04(a).
 The non-underlined additional elements fail to recite a practical application or significantly more than the abstract idea because it merely serves as a tool to perform the abstract idea (MPEP § 2106.05(f)).
 The dependent claim recites (i.e., sets forth or describes) an abstract idea of linking private and public values to tokens.

-wherein the electronic second-type token comprises a private value of a token element pair and wherein a token reference stored in a token register comprises a public value of the token element pair, wherein
+wherein the electronic second-type token comprises a private value of a token element pair and wherein a token reference stored in token register comprises a public value of the token element pair, wherein

 the private value is a private key of a cryptographic key pair and a public value of a token reference stored in the token register is the corresponding public key of the cryptographic key pair, the cryptographic key pair being generated by the first secure element and/or the token register; or